chungkky/2017-08-02_Collaborating-with-Git/Lessons-01.md

 Term | Description
 ----- | ------------
-Origin (repo) | Your remote repo; it is the "origin" for your local copy.
+Origin (repo) | Your remote repo (on GitHub) it is the "origin" for your local copy.
 Either it is a repo you created yourself or it is a fork of someone else's GitHub repo.
-Upstream (repo)| The main repo from which you forked your GiHub repo.
+Upstream (repo)| The main repo (on GitHub) from which you forked your GiHub repo.
 Local (repo) | The repo on your local computer.
 Master | The main branch (version) of your repo.